top of page

 DESIGN GOALS

-Ensure transparency and access to status updates across all stages of ED/ER care.
+Develop a tool that can ensure transparency and access to status updates across all stages of ED/ER care.

 Reduce patient and caregiver stress and anxiety throughout the emergency room visit.